pjung86/otp-microservices-pjung/README.md

   In the next sprint the following should be impletmented:
   - debug GatewayFilter that has been implemented: right now the filters are implemented, but not working thus commented out in the api gateways application.properties file
-  - creating UML diagrams of use-case, activity and sequence
+  - creating UML diagrams of use-case, activity and sequence with Plantuml
   - by writing unit test with Junit reach the test coverage at least to 80% in order to produce a stable build
   - writing integrastion test to avoid regression (testcontainers)
   - setting up the logging mechanism with logger or log4j (both console and log file)